-Cases of bribery ansport (DCP) an and corruption Number of c onfirmed case s of bribery ar nd corruption Internal Audit to provide explanations for 2021 Country 2021 2020 2019 2018 Description of cases Actions taken on confirmed cases of bribery and corruption Nigeria - HQ 1 2 0 0 Fraud Case reported to the law enforcement agency in line with Company policy.
+Cases of bribery Dangote C ngote Cemen ement Plc Tra nsport (DCP T ransport) and corruption Number of co nfirmed cases s of bribery an d corruption Internal Audit to provi de explanations for 2021 Country 2021 2020 2019 2018 Description of cases Actions taken on confirmed cases of bribery and corruption Nigeria - HQ 1 2 0 0 Fraud Case reported to the law enforcement agency in line with Company policy.
 Cameroon 1 4 2 4 Non-compliance to due diligence in issuance of AGO to a third party contractor.
-Disciplinary action taken the responsible staff in lin Company policy.
-Congo 2 4 3 0 Breach of Company policy Breach of Company policy Disciplinary action taken against the responsible staff in line with Company policy.
 Disciplinary action taken against the responsible staff in line with Company policy.
-Ethiopia 3 4 1 0 Theft Non compliance to 1.
-Full recovery of value of asset from the responsible third party. employment process.
+Congo 2 4 3 0 1.
+Breach of Company policy 2.
+Breach of Company policy 1.
+Disciplinary action taken against the responsible staff in line with Company policy.
+2. Disciplinary action taken against the responsible staff in line with Company policy.
+Ethiopia 3 4 1 0 1.
+Theft 1.
+Full recovery of value of asset 2.
+Non compliance to from the responsible third party. employment process.
 2. Management strengthened 3.
-Theft and abandonment of truck by third-party driver. control around employment process by ensuring that all employment contracts are signed by the Country Manager.
-3. Full recovery of value of asset from the responsible third party.
+Theft and abandonment of truck by third-party driver. control around employment process by ensuring that all employment contracts are signed by the Country Manager 3.
+Full recovery of value of asset from the responsible third party.